mbellman/polybabel/README.md

 * * Comma-separated statement support
 * Validation
 * * Allow calls to this() or super() in constructors
+* * Ensure that boolean operators convert statement types to booleans

 ### Python
 Pending initial work.